Hans Haltermann

-Hans Haltermann (20 April 1898 - 17 June 1981) was a German engineer, Nazi Party politician and SS officer.
+Hans Haltermann (20 April 1898 – 17 June 1981) was a German engineer, Nazi Party politician and SS officer.
 As an SS-Gruppenführer and Generalleutnant of Police, he served as an SS and Police Leader in occupied Ukraine and Byelorussia.

 Early life

 Haltermann was born in Berlin, the second child of a Reichsbank official.
 He attended a realgymnasium in Berlin-Lankwitz until August 1914 and, upon the outbreak of the First World War, left school to join the 2nd Guards Field Artillery of the Imperial German Army as a one-year volunteer.
 He served on the western front throughout the war, earned the Iron Cross 2nd class, and was discharged from army service on 31 March 1919.
-After completing his secondary education, he studied engineering at the Technical University of Berlin from 1920 to 1925.
+After completing his secondary education, he studied engineering at the Technische Hochschule in Berlin (now Technische Universität Berlin) from 1920 to 1925.
 He became an electrical engineer in Berlin and from 1927 to 1933 he was a manager in an electrical company in Bremen.